|

 ….followed by the exhaust to heat exchanger clamps.
 Pull off the old exhaust and discard in the nearest sctap metal bin.
 Watch for sharp edges, though.

 Our Bus is running twin carbs so it was necessary to block of the heat risers with welding.
+Alternatively, you could make plates from sheet steel and then drill holes for bolts.

 Remember to fit the new exhaust gaskets for the cylinder head and heat-exchanger joints.
 It should not be necessary to use exhaust sealing paste.